Global Health Insurance Card (GHIC) / European Health Insurance Card (EHIC)

 - Beware of unofficial sites which may charge you for applying, GHICs are free of charge.

-- You should also note that the EHIC and the GHIC no longer cover healthcare in Norway, Iceland, Liechtenstein or Switzerland.
+- You should also note that the EHIC and the GHIC no longer cover healthcare in Norway, Iceland, Liechtenstein.

 - A GHIC is not a substitute for travel insurance, because although it proves your right to state provided health care in the country you are visiting, it does not mean that treatment is free of charge, it simply means that you can access it on the same basis as a local.